Sunday, August 27, 2023

 Buy the new End of the Line Blu-ray!

 I really love Maurice Devereaux's End of the Line.
 It's a phenomenal achievement in indie horror and what he went through to get it made is staggering (besides all kinds of production hurdles, a personal loss that would make it pretty much impossible for anyone to continue).
 You can tell it's a real passion project and I just think it's a damn good movie.
 Now Terror Vision has released a brand new Blu-ray (buy it here) with an incredible 41-min new interview with Maurice Devereaux and it's amazing.
 He talks very openly and honestly about both the film and his career.
 It's also a bit heartbreaking since he mentions how he didn't enjoy filming End of the Line because of all the stress involved and how it's his last movie, which really sucks, but at least we got four features from him and his fantastic Clan of the Devil graphic novels (order those here).
 I just can't believe that even when a company was making a horror movie in Montreal, they didn't think to hire him or do a basic internet search.
 It's just insane.
 He should've been able to make a lot more movies with bigger budgets but I think it's almost impossible to succeed now as an indie filmmaker unfortunately.
 The lottery winners get the press but what about all those who fall through the cracks?
-Anyway, screw me.
-Please support Maurice Devereaux and his incredible movies.
+Anyway, please support Maurice Devereaux and his incredible movies.

 Friday, April 28, 2023